PraiseGOD4ever/devnotes/README.md

 #### 2024-10-17

-- just watched a video on ow touse github -
+- just watched a video on how to use github -